Funmun-Games/legal/Privacy_Policy.md

 To perform the contract, we process data necessary to

-- Create accounts and allow you to play our games and use our Service
 - Operate the Service
 - Verify and confirm payments
 - Provide and deliver products and services you request